 For me, one of the merits of Deal Pier is the absence of arcades and fairground rounds.
 What you’ll see instead is plenty of wooden benches to relax and enjoy the sea views.

-As you walk to the end, you can look back and admire the colourful Georgian houses on the promenade or even gaze out as far as France (so I’m told!).
+As you walk to the end, look back and admire the colourful Georgian houses on the promenade or even gaze out as far as France (so I’m told!).
 At the end of the pier, you can indulge in some local food at the Deal Pier Kitchen, which serves meals throughout the day.

 Hit the Beach